shiftyrose/shifty/README.md

 `Idea By: Loonie`

 #### Role Description
-The Psychic has the ability to see potential evils during a meeting.<br>
+The Psychic has the ability to see potential evils during a meeting.
 Three players will be highlighted in red, at least one of them is evil.
 The number of players highlighted can be adjusted by the host.<br>

 ### Game Options (incomplete)
 |              Name             |                      Description                                  |    Type    |  Default  |